Krein signatures of transfer operators for half-space topological insulators: Transfer operators of the planar models

 Then $A^{-1}$ and thus $\Uu_2T_1^E\Uu_2^*$ are clearly densely defined and the above spectral analysis by Fourier transform still applies.
 As this spectrum does not cover all $\CM$, it follows that $\Uu_2T_1^E\Uu_2^*$ is closed by Lemma 1.1.2 of \cite{Dav}.
-In conclusion, the weak hypothesis guarantees that $T_1^E$ is $I$-isometric in the sense of Section~\ref{sec-Jisometrics}.
-In view of the comments in that section, we therefore expect that all results of this chapter readily carry over to systems which satisfy only the weak hypothesis.
-For sake of simplicity and because almost all interesting cases are covered, we restrict ourselves to the situation where the strong hypothesis holds.
+In conclusion, the weak hypothesis guarantees that $T_1^E$ is $I$-isometric in the sense of \cite{SV}.
+Therefore all results of this chapter readily carry over to systems which satisfy only the weak hypothesis.
+For sake of simplicity and because almost all interesting cases are covered, we here restrict ourselves to the situation where the strong hypothesis holds.

-The following proposition establishes a link between the spectral properties of $T_1^E$ and $H$.
+The next proposition establishes a link between the spectral properties of $T_1^E$ and $H$.

 \begin{proposi} One has: